Dental Assistant Levels: What Are the Differences?

 The full list of services that a level II dental assistant can provide in Ontario is outlined in the Ontario Dental Assistants Association scope of practice here.
 These are expanded services that go into Orthodontics and Prosthodontics.
 Level II dental assistants can also do the responsibilities of level I dental assistants.
 And on top of that, they are capable of doing these specialized tasks:

 - Applying desensitizing agents, anesthetics, and whitening agents to the coronal portions of the teeth

 - Applying materials to prepare the surface of the teeth for pit and fissure sealants

 - Mechanical polishing

 Because level II dental assistants have more specialized responsibilities, they have a higher hourly wage than the level I dental assistants.
 In the past section, we’ve made it clear that dental assistants who have completed formal education and possess a license can still opt for a level I dental assistant job.

-For a certified dental assistant (chairside) with 2-5 years of experience, the hourly rate would go up to $21.80.
-Meanwhile, a certified dental assistant (intra-oral) with 2-5 years of experience would have an hourly rate of $22.97.
+For a certified dental assistant (level II dental assistant / chairside) with 2-5 years of experience, the hourly rate would go up to $21.80.
+Meanwhile, a certified dental assistant (level II dental assistant / intra-oral) with 2-5 years of experience would have an hourly rate of $22.97.

-Do You Feel Drawn To Becoming A Dental Assistant?
+Do You Feel Drawn To Dental Assisting?

 Got any questions for us?
 Feel free to reach out and we’ll be more than happy to help!